NCAR/esds/posts/2023/unstructured-grid-collab-1.md

 *Was it a fruitful experience?*

 Yes, very.
-A lot of good information and helpful tips/tools were exchanged.
-I can list some of these out for the blog post if that would be helpful.
+A lot of good information and helpful tips/tools were exchanged:
+- Users need to consider different tools for different purposes (e.g., visualization, analysis, looking at extremes).
+- Bilinear interpolation will change information but is generally acceptable when going from coarse to fine scale.
+Consider conservative remapping when going from fine to coarse scale, and nearest-neighbor method for preserving extremes.
+- If you have access to NCAR HPC, CESM grid files are located at `/glade/p/cesmdata/cseg/inputdata/share/`
+- [ncremap](https://github.com/nco/nco/blob/master/data/ncremap) via NCO tools is still a solid resource for remapping, though we are interested in Python-based alternatives.
+- [VisIt](https://visit-dav.github.io/visit-website/index.html) and [ncvis](https://github.com/SEATStandards/ncvis) are useful for quick visualization of unstructured grids.
+- [TempestRemap](https://github.com/ClimateGlobalChange/tempestremap) can be used for native spectral element regridding.
+- Ongoing [UXarray development](https://github.com/UXARRAY/uxarray/issues/183) would hopefully make this process more seamless, so the user does not have to interact with the native grid.
+This is still in process.

 *What worked for your group and what didn't work?*

 Having an example notebook to walk through helped maintain the discussion, and once it got going we had plenty to discuss without coding.
 It helped that there were a few key participants present with a lot of expertise.
-You and I were the only in person participants, so technically we didn't need to be in the Damon room (and it was a little hard to hear at times with the overlapping group discussions in the same physical space).
+There were only two in-person participants, so technically we didn't need to be in the Damon room (and it was a little hard to hear at times with the overlapping group discussions in the same physical space).
 It would be nice to have more participants in person.

 *Would it be useful to redo the  topic again?
 What would you do differently the second time around?*